paritytech/polkadot-sdk/src/api/transaction_unstable_submitAndWatch.md

     "event": "finalized",
     "block": {
         "hash": "...",
-        "index": "..."
+        "index": ...
     }
 }
 ```

 The `finalized` event indicates that this transaction is present in a block of the chain that is finalized.

-`hash` is a string containing the hexadecimal-encoded hash of the header of the block. `index` is a string containing an integer indicating the 0-based index of this transaction within the body of this block.
+`hash` is a string containing the hexadecimal-encoded hash of the header of the block. `index` is an integer indicating the 0-based index of this transaction within the body of this block.

 No more event will be generated about this transaction.